sas448/CS1632_Fall2020/exercises/1/README.md

 Please note that the submission of this exercise takes the place of the attendance check for this in-class exercise.
 Submission will be reflected on your participation grade.
-As long as the submission shows any amount of reasonable work was done, it will count (that is, you don't get a 0 on GradeScope).
-On the other hand, the actual score you get GradeScope will not count towards your grade.
+As long as the submission shows any amount of reasonable work was done (that is, you don't get a 0 on GradeScope), it will count.
+On the other hand, the actual score you get on GradeScope will not count towards your grade.
 It's there only for feedback purposes and help you do Deliverable 1 better.
 This applies to all future exercises.